SwissDataScienceCenter/renku-design-docs/rfcs/011-resource-access-control/011-resource-access-control.md

   - if specific nodes are full then the session can be scheduled anywhere else that fits
   - resource quotas still apply

-In almost all cases a session may be scheduled on an untainted node/resource pool that is not strictly related to the resource pool that the user was "targeting".
+In almost (#TODO: which cases it doesn't?) all cases a session may be scheduled on an untainted node/resource pool that is not strictly related to the resource pool that the user was "targeting".
 In this case, the request quota from the targeted resource pool is consumed.